marine-omics/moqc/README.md

 2,sample2_r1.fastq.gz
 ```

-Paths should either be given as absolute paths or relative to the launch directory (where you invoked the nextflow command)
+Paths should either be given as absolute paths or relative to the launch directory (where you invoked the nextflow command).
+Also note that for `moqc` the items in the sample column must be unique.
+So if you have multiple files per sample you will need to give them separate IDs in the first column.

 3. Choose a profile for your execution environment.
 This depends on where you are running your code. `moqc` comes with preconfigured profiles that should work on JCU infrastructure.
 These are
 	- *genomics2* (HPC nodes without pbs): Use `-profile genomics2`.
 This is the preferred profile because databases are already installed